gabrielbdornas/braicode/pages/002-03-strings.md

 first_name = 'Jane'
 last_name = 'Joplin'
 ````
-So let's say with these two variables, we want to generate some text like this:
+What if we want to generate some text with these two variables, like this:
 ````python
 first_name = 'Jane'
 last_name = 'Joplin'